 Before making a big investment to custom match exterior shutters, consider options that may be just close enough, and far less pricey.
 To prepare for a comparison, obtain the following specifications.

 Note any beading, molding, cutouts, tilt bar, horns or tails incorporated into the design.
 A good company can match the paint color by name or physical sample.
 Also, take a picture of a damaged shutter and one that you are attempting to match in good condition.

 The specifications for all ShutterLand shutters can be found online.
 If a particular detail is not listed, ask if it can be added.
-In the unlikely event the dimensions match, you are in luck and can replace just the shutters that are damaged.
+In the unlikely event the dimensions match, you are in luck and can replace just the old shutters that are damaged.
 Even if the new shutter specifications are close to the original shutters, the differences will be virtually undetectable when placed on different windows of a home.

 It is best to replace shutters in pairs and to avoid placing a new panel directly next to an older preexisting one, making the differences more evident.
 Occasionally it is possible to swap same size shutters on the back of the house with panels from the front.

 Historical homes regularly have a governing body that scrutinizes every aspect of the property.
 Exterior reproduction shutters need to adhere to very strict guidelines with even the smallest element duplicated.
-However, some historical oversight committees are less rigid and some wood reproduction shutters manufactured with predetermined specifications are acceptable.
+However, some historical oversight committees are less rigid and some PVC or wood reproduction shutters manufactured with predetermined specifications are acceptable.
 ShutterLand can help with this assessment and would be glad to speak with you about your historical shutter project.